 Wheatland Farm is an ongoing conservation project, and you become part of that when you stay.
 No, you don’t need to get muddy (though you can if you want!) — it’s your self catering Devon holiday that makes it possible to manage this patch of countryside for wildlife rather than food.
 So you’ll see more butterflies and barnowls than cropsprayers and cowsheds.

 A long term biodiversity project…

-Since 2006 we’ve been working to restore our Site of Special Scientific Interest nature reserve, and to extend its wonderful wildlife to the rest of the farm.
+We’ve been working for years to restore our Site of Special Scientific Interest nature reserve, and to extend its wonderful wildlife to the rest of the farm.

 We reckon is this at least a 20 year project, and there’s always some land management going on.

 So far, we’ve:

 Replanted the old orchard with traditional apple varieties;